 For Art Lovers

-If you’re an art lover and would like to follow along, just visit THIS LINK IN TWITTER or THIS LINK IN MASTODON with your web browser or search for #artadventcalendar in your Twitter or Mastodon app.
+If you’re an art lover and would like to follow along, just visit search for #ArtAdventCalendar in your app.
 Likes are great, but please consider sharing as that helps promote artists and their work and also beautifies the timeline of your followers!
 And FOLLOW the artists!
 They post beautiful things 365 days a year.
 While I share all posts, please be sure to follow the artists in the original post.
 I guarantee your timeline will be better year round.

 Between December 1 and December 24, post a picture of an original piece of your own work.
 Those participating should also share the work of their fellow participants.
 All posts should use the hashtag #ArtAdventCalendar.
 (Please use CamelCase for the hashtag for accessibility.)
 That’s it!
 No registration.
 No fees.
 Just post.